 Blenders:

-Blenders are texturizing shears with smaller teeth that are designed to create a softer, more gradual transition between longer and shorter hair.
+Blenders have smaller teeth that are designed to create a softer and more gradual transition between longer and shorter hair.
 They are useful for creating a natural, layered look and for blending different areas of the coat together.

 Thinning blenders are a combination of thinning shears and blenders, with both fine teeth and wider gaps between the teeth.
 They are useful for creating a more textured look and for blending different areas of the coat together.